-Perhaps just like in your own country everything in your capital city seems to cost more than elsewhere.
+Perhaps, just like in your own country, everything in your capital city seems to cost more than elsewhere.
 In our capital city, Kathmandu, it's just the same.
-In some ways it's difficult to avoid time in Kathmandu, and certainly if it's your first visit to Nepal then quite probably you'll want to have a day or two in Kathmandu.
-But, generally speaking the more days you spend in Kathmandu the more this affects the over all cost of your holidays.
-A very rough example being that one night in a luxury Kathmandu Hotel can cost the same as 5-6 days trekking (inc. all the trekking costs-accommodation, meals, guide, porters).
-To a slightly lesser degree the same principle applies to the Pokhara area and Chitwan too.
+In some ways, it's difficult to avoid time in Kathmandu, and certainly if it's your first visit to Nepal, you'll probably want to spend a day or two in Kathmandu.
+But, generally speaking, the more days you spend in Kathmandu, the more this affects the overall cost of your holidays.
+A very rough example is that one night in a luxury Kathmandu Hotel can cost the same as 5–6 days of trekking (inc. all the trekking costs—accommodation, meals, guides, porters).
+To a slightly lesser degree, the same principle applies to the Pokhara area and Chitwan too.

 The level of accommodation

 The costs of accommodation play a hugely significant role in the overall cost of your holiday.
 Particularly in Nepal.
-Whilst accommodation in Nepal is most likely cheaper than that of a similar standard in your own country, it is still by and large the biggest part of the total holiday cost.
-That doesn't mean that we're suggesting you need to worry about 'slumming it'.
-The cost of some five star hotels in Nepal is quite possibly the same as the cost of a three star hotel in the UK.
-But clearly it's advisable to also be realistic and not dream about a total luxury holiday in Nepal if your bank is telling you to go easy.
-Needless to say though, that in Nepal deluxe hotels are not everywhere either.
-It's really only the main urban and tourist areas where you'll find luxury levels of accommodation.
-Of course in the Everest and Annapurna regions of Nepal there are luxury trekking lodges .
-These are naturally and considerably more expensive than the teahouse/standard trekking lodges.
-Certainly we hope that when helping to plan your holiday we'll be able to talk with one another and by doing so we'll be able to manage your expectations much better and needless to say advise you as best we can.
-Certainly (dependent upon the itinerary itself) we can always give you costs upon request using various levels of accommodation where there are options.
+While accommodation in Nepal is most likely cheaper than that of a similar standard in your own country, it is still by and large the biggest part of the total holiday cost.
+That doesn't mean we're suggesting you need to worry about 'slumming it'.
+The cost of some five-star hotels in Nepal is quite possibly the same as the cost of a three star-hotel in the UK.
+But clearly, it's advisable to be realistic and not dream about a total luxury holiday in Nepal if your bank is telling you to go easy.
+Needless to say, though, that in Nepal, deluxe hotels are not everywhere either.
+It's really only in the main urban and tourist areas where you'll find luxury levels of accommodation.
+Of course, in the Everest and Annapurna regions of Nepal, there are luxury trekking lodges .
+These are naturally considerably more expensive than the teahouse/standard trekking lodges.
+Certainly, we hope that when helping to plan your holiday, we'll be able to talk with one another, and by doing so, we'll be able to manage your expectations much better and, needless to say, advise you as best we can.
+Certainly (depending on the itinerary itself), we can always give you costs upon request using various levels of accommodation where there are options.

-Just like most tourist destinations there are peak and low seasons.
-Our main season is October - April, and October/November and March/April tend to be the busiest months and are considered peak season.
-It is perhaps the cost of your international flights to and from Nepal that are affected most by your travel dates and usually significantly much more than the effect on the cost of your holiday in Nepal itself.
-In Kathmandu particularly, prices are about the same all year round.
-But, elsewhere in Nepal accommodation rates during the monsoon are often a little lower.
+Just like most tourist destinations, there are peak and low seasons.
+Our main season is October–April, and October–November and March–April tend to be the busiest months and are considered peak seasons.
+It is perhaps the cost of your international flights to and from Nepal that is affected most by your travel dates, usually significantly more than the effect on the cost of your holiday in Nepal itself.
+In Kathmandu, particularly, prices are about the same all year.
+But elsewhere in Nepal, accommodation rates during the monsoon are often a little lower.

-Generally throughout our published, suggested itineraries (for Nepal) we include all meals on trek (or other activities in the mountains) and at other locations too, with the exception of when in Kathmandu and Pokhara.
-We find that this is helpful to our clients when considering their over all holiday budget.
-Indeed, in many locations there aren't any other options or they are very limited.
-By including meals in these places saves you the problem of carrying large amounts of cash to pay for meals as you go, or even worse running out of cash when the nearest bank of ATM could be many days away.
-It is of course entirely up to you, your holiday will be tailor-made to suit your wishes and along with that we can include/exclude meals too.
-As there is such a range of eating out options in Kathmandu & Pokhara that can invariably satisfy most tastes and budgets, we tend to include breakfast only here.
-Most restaurants in Kathmandu & Pokhara can accept card payments, and as there are many ATM's & Banks in both cities you can always take out what you'll need in these locations too.
+Generally, throughout our published, suggested itineraries (for Nepal), we include all meals on treks (or other activities in the mountains) and at other locations too, with the exception of when in Kathmandu and Pokhara.
+We find that this is helpful to our clients when considering their overall holiday budget.
+Indeed, in many locations, there aren't any other options, or they are very limited.
+By including meals in these places, you save yourself the problem of carrying large amounts of cash to pay for meals as you go, or even worse, running out of cash when the nearest bank or ATM could be many days away.
+It is of course entirely up to you; your holiday will be tailor-made to suit your wishes, and along with that, we can include or exclude meals too.
+As there is such a range of eating out options in Kathmandu and Pokhara that can invariably satisfy most tastes and budgets, we tend to include breakfast only here.
+Most restaurants in Kathmandu and Pokhara can accept card payments, and as there are many ATM's and Banks in both cities, you can always take out what you'll need in these locations too.
 Again, it's up to you.
 If you prefer to have meals in Kathmandu and Pokhara included, that's OK too.
 In Bhutan, meals have to be included as part of the daily minimum tariff- See Bhutan below

 The SUSTAINABLE DEVELOPMENT FEE is $US 200 per person, per night.

-On top of this fee are all the usual holiday costs e.g. accommodation, meals, transport, guide and other services etc.
+On top of this fee are all the usual holiday costs, e.g. accommodation, meals, transport, guides, and other services, etc.

 Quite simply those are the rules imposed and regulated by the Govt of Bhutan.